 Skip to content

-Elite Ice logo Elite Ice Reply
+Elite Ice logo HockeyStation logo Elite Ice Reply

-Elite Ice logo Elite Ice × Hockey Station
+Elite Ice logo HockeyStation logo Elite Ice × HockeyStation

-Hi, A note for The Hockey Station
+Hi, A note for HockeyStation

-Elite Ice presented by The Hockey Station
+Elite Ice presented by HockeyStation

 Elite Ice is the only EIHL companion app in the UK.
-299 fans installed it in the last three weeks of the 2025/26 season with zero marketing spend; 130 of them opened it for the playoff final on 18 April.
-Off-season weekly actives sit at 64 today.
-September 2026 is the first full-season test, I want Hockey Station to be the founding partner for it, with one paid tier, transparent numbers, and a way out for both of us if the audience does not show up.
+910 lifetime installs, zero marketing spend; 129 of them opened the app for the playoff final on 18 April.
+Six weeks in, the off-season WAU bottomed at 51 on 7 May, then recovered through mid-May, then an unexplained surge from 19 May onwards has added 513 more installs across five days and peaked at 186 DAU on 20 May, a quiet off-season Tuesday with no live hockey, beating the playoff-final peak.
+The surge has not faded: 135 installs on 23 May was the single biggest install day in the app's history, beating launch day's 71.
+WAU sits at 647 today, MAU at 764.
+September 2026 is the first full-season test, I want HockeyStation to be the founding partner for it, with one paid tier, transparent numbers, and a way out for both of us if the audience does not show up.

 Platform